Children: A brief guide to obtaining orders under the children act 1989

 The main types of court order are as follows:

-• A parental responsibility order
+• A Parental Responsibility order

-• A child arrangements order
+• A Child Arrangements order

-• A prohibited steps order
+• A Prohibited steps order

-• A specific issue order
+• A Specific issue order

 This order will set out the arrangements detailing with whom a child is to live, spend time or otherwise have contact.
 It may also set out when a child is to live, spend time or otherwise have contact with any other person.
-Where an order is in force that regulates who a child shall live with you are not permitted to:
+Where an order is in force that regulates who a child shall live with you are not permitted to: i) change their surname or ii) remove them from the UK without written consent of each person with parental responsibility or the permission of the court.
+This does not however prevent the removal of a child for less than one month by a person named in a Child Arrangements Order as a person with whom the child shall live.
+Child arrangement orders have replaced the previous use of ‘residency orders’, the idea of sole or shared residency no longer applies.

 This order is akin to an injunction and prevents a specific step being taken in respect of a child.
 Examples may be to prevent a child’s school being changed, or preventing the child being taken somewhere on holiday.
 Conditions and directions may be attached to the order.